Title IX States That:

 Policy Statement:

-CCSNH and its Colleges are committed to creating and maintaining a positive and productive work environment free of sex discrimination, sex-based harassment, sexual misconduct, and retaliation.
-CCSNH prohibits sex discrimination, sex-based harassment, sexual misconduct, and retaliation as defined in this policy.
-It is the intention of CCSNH to take prompt action to prevent the reoccurrence of behaviors that violate this policy.
+CCSNH and its Colleges are committed to creating and maintaining a positive and productive work environment free of discrimination, sexual harassment, sexual misconduct, and retaliation.

 Reports of sexual misconduct/sexual harassment can be directed to the Title IX Coordinator, may be made in person or phone to the contacts below, or via this link: Maxient Reporting Link